 Form IT-20X must be completed to amend an Indiana corporation return.
 Always use Form IT-20X to comply with I.C.
-6-3-4-6, requiring a taxpayer to notify the Department of any modifications (federal adjustment, R.A.R., etc.) made to a federal income tax return within 120 days of such change.
-Attach copies of all federal waivers applying to the amended return.
+6-3-4-6, which requires a taxpayer to notify the Department of any modifications (federal adjustment, R.A.R., etc.) made to a federal income tax return within 120 days of such change.
+Attach copies of all federal waivers which apply to the amended return.

 To claim a refund of an overpayment, the return must be filed within three years of the latter of the date of overpayment or due date of the return.
-In the case of a two-year carry back net operating loss deduction, Indiana follows federal regulations.
-Indiana recognizes initial federal waivers of the statute of limitations signed after January 1, 1978, allowing for a six month extension after the expiration of the agreed federal extension, for a proposed assessment on a refund claim.
+In the case of a carryback net operating loss deduction, Indiana follows federal regulations.
+Indiana recognizes initial federal waivers of the statute of limitations signed after January 1, 1978.